 Now that we have answered the question of what causes muscle cramps?
 Let’s look at how to stop and prevent them.
 Once the cramp occurs, it will eventually relax on its own accord.
 To hurry its relaxation, try contracting the muscles that move in a direction opposite to that which the cramping muscles are pulling.

 For instance, if your calf muscles are in spasm and drawing your foot downward, hold the foot in that position while trying to draw the foot upwards (toward your shin).
 This may provide immediate relief.
-Do not stretch the cramped muscle too far—another suggestion: stand on the balls of your feet while raising and lowering your heels.
+Do not stretch the cramped muscle too far.
+Another suggestion is to stand on the balls of your feet while raising and lowering your heels.

 Some people obtain relief by gently massaging the affected areas.
 Raising the foot of the bed helps others.
-A warm footbath, which increases the circulation in the legs and feet, will also give relief, and if taken before going to bed, will frequently prevent their occurrence.
+A warm footbath, which increases the circulation in the legs and feet, will also give relief and, if taken before bed, will frequently prevent their occurrence.
 Heavy bedclothes that force the foot forward (toward the sole) may precipitate an attack.

 Another great tip on how to prevent muscle cramps is to try using a cradle or pillow under the covers to remove the weight of the covers from the feet.
 Drink plenty of water, especially during demanding physical activities and especially in hot weather.